snigenda/Fin_whale_Population_Genomics/demographic_inference/neutral_sfs_pipeline/Readme.md

 This script concentrate files names of SFS projection per chromosomes

 ## 5. SFS_projection_visualization.R
+Join SFS projections for all the chromosomes and plot them

 ## 6. SFS_count_monomorphic_sites.sh (calls other scripts and files)
   getMonomorphicProjectionCounts.1D.2DSFS.py